 By leaving them swaddled you are communicating that it is not the time to wake up, but time to keep sleeping.
 This is particularly helpful for the 5:00 am feeds.
 If you are not careful your baby may think this feed means wake up.

-Don’t give in, honey, you don’t want to be a tired mom forever.
+Don’t give up, mama, you can do this and you won’t be a tired mom forever.

 If you keep the baby swaddled, lights low and feed them put back into the crib they will understand that is still too early (unless you also wake then and like the day to start early).